HfMT-ZM4/drawsocket/README.md

 ```

 # __writeSVG__
 The `writeSVG` keyword requests the SVG element from a client browser.
-The result is saved to disk in the local folder of the patch containing the `hfmt.drawsocket` object.
+The result is saved to disk in the local folder of the patch containing the `drawsocket` object.

 For example:
 ```